 Projects Project 5.1.2: Spatially explicit decision support tools Project 5.1.4: Project 5.1.4: Participatory Tools VM Programme Task In various capacities, all projects identified in the programme align with the aspirations of VM.
-Project 5.1.2 has the potential to support the role of kaitiaki by providing a management tool spatially specific to their area of interest or mana motuhake, while at the same time, providing a tool which can be used by Māori investors to support investment decisions. to guide decis M in project 5.1.4 will ensure that innovative tools that are developed ion making and public participation in the marine environment, nātauranga Māori during its development.
-Anticipated Results · Approaches (distinctive and/or successful) to environmental sustainability and Māori health and social needs Mātauranga Māori Outcome An interactive environmental and economic spatial tool that : Assists Māori businesses and other enterprises to uplift productivity and performance Recognises the role of Māori as tangata whenua and kaitiaki Incorporates the use and application of mātauranga Māori Recommendations that support: Māori businesses and other enterprises to uplift productivity and performance The role of Māori as tangata whenua and kaitiaki The use and application of mātauranga Māori The use of traditional indicators to measure success of statutory and non-statutory methods to manage the marine environment
+Project 5.1.2 has the potential to support the role of kaitiaki by providing a management tool spatially specific to their area of interest or mana motuhake, while at the same time, providing a tool which can be used by Māori investors to support investment decisions. to guide decisi A in project 5.1.4 will ensure that innovative tools that are developed ion making and public participation in the marine environment, nātauranga Māori during its development.
+Anticipated Results Discover • Distinctive products, processes, systems and services as a result of Māori knowledge, resources and its people Approaches (distinctive and/or successful) sustainability and Māori health and social Mātauranga Māori Outcome An interactive environmental and economic spatial tool that : Assists Māori businesses and other enterprises to uplift productivity and performance • Recognises the role of Māori as tangata whenua and kaitiaki Incorporates the use and application of mātauranga Māori Recommendations that support: • Māori businesses and other enterprises to uplift productivity and performance • The role of Māori as tangata whenua and kaitiaki • The use and application of mātauranga Māori • The use of traditional indicators to measure success of statutory and non-statutory methods to manage the marine environment